The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
 Some walks will be less demanding.

-Emperor Hadrian built the wall in the 2nd century to mark the northern border of the Roman Empire.
-The middle sections of the wall, in particular, pass through some of the most spectacular scenery in Britain, with little changed since the Romans left.
+Our 84-mile walk along the Hadrian’s Wall National Trail consists of two bases, letting you roam from coast to coast on an exciting, long-distance walking adventure.
+The late emperor, who is behind the name of this iconic landmark, originally built the wall in the 2nd century to mark the northern border of the Roman Empire.
+The middle sections of the wall actually pass through some of the best scenic spots in Britain, as little has changed here over the years.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.